hernancasta/robot/readme.txt

 EncoderESP32Service:
 -------------------
 DEPRECATED.
 Alternative to read the encoders from an ESP32 connected directly to the encoders.
-Now I am using BASICMICRO drive board since manage the sinchronization between the drives and the encoders directly.
+Now I am using BASICMICRO drive board since it manages the synchronization between the drives and the encoders directly.

 GamePadService:
 --------------